Rehman-Akram/design-patterns-using-typescript/README.md

-This repo contains practice code for design-patterns.
-It is my knowledge base for design patterns
+This repo contains practice code related to OOP, SOLID principles and  design-patterns.
+It is my knowledge base for these topics